tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:IssuePolicy
 - Preferred Label: Issue Policy
-- Definition: A NeedConcept that relates a UseCase to a set of supporting Issues.
+- Definition: A bdqffdq:NeedConcept that relates a bdqffdq:UseCase to a set of supporting bdqffdq:Issues.
 - SubClass Of: IssueConcept; Policy
-- Comments: The IssuePolicy in bdqffdq is a data quality Need layer concept (see Figure 3 in Veiga et al., 2017) that describes how some Issue relates to a UseCase.
-This relationship defines which Issues are supported by a given UseCase.
+- Comments: A bdqffdq:IssuePolicy is a data quality Need layer concept (see Figure 3 in Veiga et al., 2017) that describes how a bdqffdq:Issue relates to a bdqffdq:UseCase.
+This relationship defines which bdqffdq:Issues are supported by a given bdqffdq:UseCase.

 ********************